KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 ### **RAM OC impact**

 Overclocking your RAM is worth considering, as it can lead to a [significant performance improvement](https://kingfaris.co.uk/blog/intel-ram-oc-impact).
-Even if your game's fps doesn't increase, you may experience better overall consistency, mouse responsiveness and smoothness.
+Even if your game's fps doesn't increase, you may experience better overall consistency, mouse responsiveness and in-game smoothness.

 ## Physical setup